ZachGrande/ZachGrande/README.md

 **Get to know me**
 - 😁 Pronouns: he/him
-- 🖥️ Software Development Engineer at [Recognize](https://recognizeapp.com/)
+- 🖥️ Experienced in software development at startups
 - 🎓 Graduate from the University of Washington
 - ☕ Skilled in Java & object-oriented programming
 - 🎹 Incorporated music into several undergraduate projects at UW